Ask Dr. Nanos Anything: Your Health Questions Answered

 November 7, 2025

 In this special Ask Me Anything episode of The Kind Revolution Podcast, Dr. Nanos sits down to answer real questions submitted by listeners.
 Dr. Nanos didn't see the questions beforehand - she's truly in the hot seat answering everything from sleep vs exercise priorities to the Tylenol-autism lawsuit controversy.
-Dr. Nanos gets raw about her own 50+ pound weight loss journey on GLP-1 medications, revealing it wasn't about vanity but lifesaving cardiac health.
 She breaks down why the current healthcare system traps doctors in 15-minute appointments seeing 30 patients daily - and why that's crushing physician souls.
 She addresses burning questions about supplements (most are unregulated garbage), alcohol consumption (nursing the same glass all night), and why she stopped wearing her Oura ring (data-induced anxiety).

 The conversation covers controversial topics mainstream doctors avoid: cannabis truth, hormone replacement therapy misconceptions from the flawed 2002 Women's Health Initiative study, cold plunge maximums (6 minutes only), and why 99% of doctors never see pharmaceutical money despite conspiracy theories.